tampajohn/keen-tracking.js/CONTRIBUTING.md

 - [ ] Do all tests pass? (run `gulp with-tests`)
 - [ ] Does the UI, pixel by pixel, look exactly as expected (check various screen sizes, including mobile)?
 - [ ] If the feature makes requests from the browser, inspect them in the Web Inspector.
 Do they look as expected (parameters, headers, etc)?
-- [ ] If the feature sends data to Keen, is the data visible in the project if you run an extraction (include link to collection/query)?
+- [ ] If the feature sends data to PC, is the data visible in the project if you run an extraction (include link to collection/query)?
 - [ ] If the feature saves data to a database, can you confirm the data is indeed created in the database?

 ## Related tickets?